 So, when you copy the door to a new location, BricsCAD looks for similar linework, it will automatically align the entity to it, regardless of orientation – horizontally or vertically.

-Once the object is copied, BricsCAD creates an opening and cleans up the linework and hatch for you automatically.
+Once the object is copied, BricsCAD creates an opening, automatically cleans up the linework and hatch for you.

 MOVE GUIDED works the same way.
 With that command, you can grab the door, and simply reposition it to another location.